-In 2013 we awarded a total of £70,000 to three educational institutions to fund student bursaries.
+In 2013 we awarded a total of £70,000 to three educational institutions.
 Read on to find out more about the support given to local students.

 Newman University draws its students from some of the most educationally deprived areas of the West Midlands, however a three-year grant from the Foundation means that ten undergraduate students who would otherwise have been unable to fund degree-level study can now do so, with the help of a bursary.
 The funding is a huge support in terms of living and course material costs for these students who are often trying to juggle studying for a degree with family and work commitments.

 Amanda Elliott, development officer at Newman University, said: "At Newman, we have a strong track record of widening participation rates among students with academic ability from non-traditional backgrounds.